Skip to Content

 Frequently Asked Questions

-What are Sauropods?
+What Are Sauropods?

 Sauropods, also described as long-necked dinosaurs, are a group of herbivorous dinosaurs that have extremely long necks and tails.
 They are considered to be one of the largest land animals to ever walk the earth.